autoplot/documentation/javadoc/org/autoplot/asdatasource/AudioSystemDataSourceFormat.md

+# org.autoplot.asdatasource.AudioSystemDataSourceFormat

-# org.autoplot.asdatasource.AudioSystemDataSourceFormat"format" the data by streaming it out to the sound card.
+"format" the data by streaming it out to the sound card.

-AudioSystemDataSourceFormat( )
+# AudioSystemDataSourceFormat( )

 ***